Image size 1600x900. Swimmer practicing freestyle technique and stroke efficiency in a lap pool.

 How to use this workout

-Treat the drill set as skill practice, not fitness work.
-Swim with control and carry the same technique into the main set.
-Keep the rest steady so you can focus on form each repeat.
-If your stroke falls apart, slow down before you add speed.
+Treat the drill set as freestyle technique practice, not fitness work.
+Swim with control, then carry that same shape into the main set.
+Keep rest steady so you can repeat good form each round.
+If stroke efficiency drops, back off the pace before adding speed.

 Set breakdown